Budibase/website/content/blog/no-code-tools/index.md

 +++
-date = "2020-03-12"
+author = "Joe Johnston"
-title = "The 12 best no-code tools in 2021"
+date = 2020-03-12T00:00:00Z
 description = "Having the right no-code stack can help you get the job done a lot faster, easier and cheaper.
-Here are my top 12 best no-code tools to use in 2021." author = "Joe Johnston" images = ["/no-code-tools/no-code-tools.png"] draft ="false"
+Here are my top 12 best no-code tools to use in 2022." images = ["/no-code-tools/no-code-tools.png"] title = "The 12 best no-code tools in 2022"

 +++
 No-code tools empower people around the world to build technology without code.
 Before no-code tools, building a simple web application was a challenging task, and often left to developers.
 Thankfully, this is not the case anymore.
 While no-code tools cannot solve all technical challenges, having the right no-code stack can undoubtedly help you get certain jobs done a lot faster, easier, and cheaper.

 There are hundreds of no-code tools available, some free and some expensive.
 They also serve tons of different purposes, from 3rd party integrations to building web applications and more.